 Must subscribe (and pay one-time fee of $30 for individuals, NO annual fees) to use.
 NOTE: Many school districts subscribe, so you will probably have access once you are student teaching or hired.
-At the site, open the drop-down box for "All Resource Types" and select "Lesson Plans" and use the second drop-down box for Grade Level selection.
+At the site, open the drop-down box for "All Resource Types" and select "Lessons & Activities" and use the second drop-down box for Grade Level selection.

 Correlates its classroom activities to 46 sets of national and state curriculum standards with more than 1,200 lesson plans.
 Mouse-over grade level (PreK-12), then select subject; refine by clicking "Media Type" and selecting "Lesson Plan".

 At the Educators webpage, find the Pre-K-12 box & click "More".
-Use the green "Find an Activity" box, then select "Activity type" = Lesson Plan. / As of Jan.
-2015, there is 1 lesson plan for Grades 4-8 "Descriptive writing in the Galleries".
-They also list Activities by topic & grade.
-All are coordinated with recent exhibits at VMFA.
+Use the green "Find an Activity" box, then select "Activity type" = Lesson Plan.
+(They also list Activities by topic & grade.
+All are coordinated with recent exhibits at VMFA.)